tensorly/viz/docs/about_tensors.rst

 What are tensor factorisations?
 -------------------------------
-Just like a matrix factorisation decomposes a matrix into low-rank components, tensor factorisation methods decompose a tensor into low-rank components.
+Similarly to matrix factorisation methods, tensor factorisation methods decompose a tensor into low-rank components.
 These components can be very informative and give insight into the patterns in the data.
 One of the most commonly used tensor factorisation methods is PARAFAC (also known as CP and CPD).
-PARAFAC can be considered a generalisation of principal component analysis (PCA) and nonnegative matrix factorisation (NMF) for higher-order data.
+PARAFAC can be considered a generalisation of two-way methods such as principal component analysis (PCA) and nonnegative matrix factorisation (NMF) to higher-order data.
 Let us here see how PARAFAC decomposition relates to matrix decomposition.
 With matrix factorisation, we describe a matrix, :math:`\mathbf{X}`, as the outer product of two-factor matrices:

 .. math::

     \mathbf{X} \approx \mathbf{A} \mathbf{B}^\mathsf{T},

 where :math:`\mathbf{A}` and :math:`\mathbf{B}` are *factor matrices* that contain the patterns along the rows and columns of :math:`\mathbf{X}`.
-The first column of :math:`\mathbf{A}` and :math:`\mathbf{B}` are called the first component, the second column is called the second component and so forth.
+The first component is represented by the first columns of :math:`\mathbf{A}` and :math:`\mathbf{B}`, the second component is represented by the second columns and so forth.

 We can look at an example to better understand these factor matrices.
 If :math:`\mathbf{X}` is a matrix of movie scores given by various users, then each component could represent a genre and the :math:`i`-th row of